Super-Protocol/docs/docs/developers/CLI_guides/providers_offers.md

 By default, your offer is assigned to **Unmoderated** category in the Marketplace GUI.
 This category is for new offers that have not yet been reviewed by the Super team.
 Generally, we don't recommend our users to run offers from this category because we don't know if they even work.
 That said, Super Protocol is a permissionless cloud, so anyone can create and run what they like.

-If you would like to have your offer reviewed by the Super team and potentially moved to the **Approved** category in the Marketplace GUI, then please follow the process in [**Moderation Guidelines**](/developers/moderation/).
+If you would like to have your offer reviewed by the Super team and moved to the **Approved** category in the Marketplace GUI, then please follow the process outlined in the [**Moderation Guidelines**](/developers/marketplace/moderation/).

 ## **Step 7 - Keeping your offer active**